Greg and Zach Created a Strange and Highly Engaged Community with Junior Varsity

 JV recently released the track ‘Michael Jordan‘ on their Instagram page — a change of speed compared to the band’s previous releases.

-… and they’re doing a great job.
+… and they’re doing a great job at that!
 With each video, fans see a different aspect of who they are.

 Aram sometimes goes on Instagram Live to just … stare at the camera.
 Why?
 I don’t know … but people join in the hopes of new music or possible clues.